rmaraqa/incident-response-and-systems/penetration-testing/README.md

 - Controlled exploitation to validate possible real-world risk
 - Documentation of impact and remediation recommendations

-All testing was conducted ethically within an isolated lab environment.

 ## Key Skills Demonstrated

 - Offensive security fundamentals